rutaolta/chromodifpipe/README.md

 # About

-Pipeline gets samples in fasta format and generates comparison with reference.
+Pipeline gets samples in fasta format and whole genome alignment of desired samples on reference.

-Comparison is performed on the chromosome level.
+Obtained alignment could demonstrate interesting rearrangements on the chromosome level.

-The connection between samples and reference you can find on the resulting plot in `data_output` folder.
+The the resulting plot of alignment you can find in `data_output` folder.

 # Configure Pipeline